DaveSimoes/React-Tutorial-for-Student/README.md

 ## 🤝 Contributions Welcome

 Contributions from the community make this tutorial more vibrant.
 If you spot an error, want to add a new example, or have ideas for improvement, feel free to contribute!
-Check out the [Contribution Guidelines](CONTRIBUTING.md) to get started.
+Check out the [Contribution Guideline](#contribution-guideline) to get started.

 ## ⭐ Show Your Support